 - Departure time: 10am

-"Cosy up for supper à deux next to the original Edwardian windows."Lynn, Crabtree & Crabtree
+"Settle in for a cosy supper à deux in the leaded Edwardian bay window."Lynn, Crabtree & Crabtree